 Visitation will be Friday October 11, 2019 at Barr-Price funeral home, Lexington, SC from 6-8pm.
 The funeral will be 2:00 pm, Saturday October 12, 2019 at Colony Lutheran Church, Newberry, SC with Pastor Jerry Trantham presiding, and visitation afterwards.

-To send flowers to Nancy Taylor Pelle Cannon's family, please visit our floral section.
+To send flowers to the family or plant a tree in memory of Nancy Taylor Pelle Cannon, please visit our floral store.